BP p.l.c. – Annual report – 31 December 2019

 Transactions between the group and its associates are summarized below.

-In addition to the transactions shown in the table above, in 2018 BP acquired a 49% stake in LLC Kharampurneftegaz, a Rosneft subsidiary, which will develop subsoil resources within the Kharampurskoe and Festivalnoye licence areas in Yamalo-Nenets Autonomous Okrug in northern Russia.
+In addition to the transactions shown in the table above, in 2018 BP acquired a 49% stake in LLC Kharampurneftegaz, a Rosneft subsidiary, which develops resources within the Kharampurskoe and Festivalnoye licence areas in Yamalo-Nenets in northern Russia.
 BP’s interest in LLC Kharampurneftegaz is accounted for as an associate.

 The terms of the outstanding balances receivable from associates are typically 30 to 45 days.
 The balances are unsecured and will be settled in cash.
 There are no significant provisions for doubtful debts relating to these balances and no significant expense recognized in the income statement in respect of bad or doubtful debts.
 Dividends receivable are not included in the table above.

-The majority of the sales to and purchases from associates relate to crude oil and oil products transactions with Rosneft.
+The majority of purchases from associates relate to crude oil and oil products transactions with Rosneft.
+Sales to associates are related to various entities.

-BP has commitments amounting to $11,303 million (2017 $13,932 million), primarily in relation to contracts with its associates for the purchase of transportation capacity.
+BP has commitments amounting to $11,198 million (2018 $11,303 million), primarily in relation to contracts with its associates for the purchase of transportation capacity.
 For information on capital commitments in relation to associates see Note 13.

 13. Capital commitments